AET-DevOps25/team-nixops/README.md

 ## Testing

-Tests are automatically run during the nix build process.\
+Unit tests are automatically run during the nix build process.\
-Therefor all tests can be run using:
+Therefor all unit tests can be run using:
 ```bash
 nix build .#client
 nix build .#genai